Last updated: 1st November 2021

 Strategising your monthly spend

-You would definitely want a high cashback card for your spending, and that’s where the Tier List helps.
+You would definitely want a high cashback card for your spending.
 Cards with high earn rates tend to require a minimum spending amount, and usually specify certain spending conditions.
 You have to find a card (or two) that fits your spending habits so that it is more or less fulfilled naturally each month, otherwise it’s just going to be a monthly headache on how to clock your card spending.

-Alternatively, using the Amex True Cashback card with GrabPay is fuss-free 1.5% (3% for new cardholders!) plus the points Grab gives you, which is equivalent to another 0.8% cashback.
+Also, I use the Amex True Cashback or UOB Absolute card with GrabPay is fuss-free 1.5% (3% for new cardholders!) plus the points Grab gives you, which is equivalent to another 0.8% cashback.
 This is great for big purchases that is more than what your high earn cards give rewards for, or for when your high earn cards are already fully utilised for the month.